 While COVID-19 presents alarming concerns for our country and for those who are terminally ill, Centers for Disease Control and Prevention statistics confirm:

 - Most people (97–98%) who contract COVID-19 will survive.
 Eight out of 10 will have symptoms that can be managed at home.

 - Eight out of 10 deaths reported in the U.S. have been among those ages 65 and older.
 Data suggest older adults most at risk are those with underlying health conditions, like diabetes, heart disease and lung disease.

 - Hispanics and African Americans are dying from the coronavirus at disproportionate rates.
-In New York City, for example, Hispanics make up 34% of people who have died of the virus but only 29% of the population.
-Blacks make up 28% of those who have died, but only 22% of the population, according to the City Health Department.
-The disparity is greater in other states, such as Michigan and Louisiana.
+In Wisconsin, for example, Hispanics make up 26% of people who have died of the virus but only 7% of the population.
+Blacks make up 23% of those who have died, but only 6% of the population.
+These disparities are similarly high for other populations, such as American Indians/Alaska Natives, and in other states, like Louisiana.

 What are the symptoms of COVID-19?

 The coronavirus hijacks the cells of the throat and lungs, causing COVID-19.
 Symptoms range from a fever and dry cough to the inability to breathe.
 You may not require hospitalization if you have mild to moderate symptoms.
 In those cases, your provider may encourage you to stay home and isolate yourself from others to manage your illness.

 For some patients COVID-19 progresses, damaging the lungs and making it harder for oxygen to travel into the bloodstream and organs.
 You may hear this referred to as acute respiratory distress syndrome, or acute respiratory distress syndrome (ARDS).